sideeffects/HoudiniGLTF/README.txt

 Then set the MSVC dir (change to your version of MSVC). export MSVCDir="C:/Program Files (x86)/Microsoft Visual Studio/2017/Professional/VC/Tools/MSVC/14.16.27023"

+The following steps assume you cloned this repo to C:\HoudiniGLTF

-Then go to the HoudiniGLTF/src/ folder.
+Go to the HoudiniGLTF\src folder.
+Then do one of the following:

-- To build all libs: make WINDOWS=1 all
+    To build all libs: make WINDOWS=1 all

-- To build a specific lib (such as libCustomGLTF.dll): make WINDOWS=1 gltf

-- To clean all: make WINDOWS=1 clean

 Note that libCustomGLTF.dll must be built first.
 The other libs depend on it.